-This register controls the generation of the PWMNB signal based on the load and zero output pulses from the counter, as well as the compare A and compare B pulses from the comparators.
+These registers control the generation of the PWMNB signal based on the load and zero output pulses from the counter, as well as the compare A and compare B pulses from the comparators (PWM0GENB controls the PWM generator 0 block, and so on).
 When the counter is running in Down mode, only four of these events occur; when running in Up/Down mode, all six occur.
 These events provide great flexibility in the positioning and duty cycle of the PWM signal that is produced.

-The PWM0GENB register controls generation of the PWM0B signal.
+The PWM0GENB register controls generation of the PWM0B signal; PWM1GENB, the PWM1B signal; and PWM2GENB, the PWM2B signal.

-Each field can take on one of the values defined in Table 16-2 on page 382, which defines the effect of the event on the output signal.
+Each field in these registers can take on one of the values defined in Table 16-2 on page 385, which defines the effect of the event on the output signal.